eljefe303030/Melius/README.md

 Stability and balanced gameplay that is challenging but rewarding are key aims of this list.

 Combat is much more challenging than vanilla Starfield.
 Headshots are more deadly for the player and enemies.
 When first starting the game you may wish to choose to concentrate on non-combat missions to build experience, acquire better equipment and perks before taking on groups of better trained factions.
 For example, fighting Va’ruun will be more challenging than Spacers, use of cover and the need to retreat will be more important than before.
-The Gameplay Guide section of this ReadMe details how you can reduce the difficulty significantly by adjusting the Human Damage mod's multiplier and/or you may wish to change the main difficulty settings to your prefered level of challenge.
+The Gameplay Guide section of this ReadMe details how you can change the difficulty significantly by adjusting the Human Damage mod's multiplier and/or you may wish to change the main difficulty settings to your prefered level of challenge.

 ## Modlist